 The driver of a vehicle involved in a transport accident who at the time of the accident was unlicensed or their licence was suspended, is not entitled to income/LOE benefits in the first 18 months after the accident.
 Otherwise, the person is entitled to all of the other no fault benefits.

 The TAC Scheme is essentially a “no fault” scheme.
 Accordingly, even if the accident was your own fault you may still be entitled to no fault benefits.
 You would not be entitled to pursue a common law claim or recover common law damages unless you could prove that someone else was at fault.

 No. Overseas residents can make a TAC claim if the transport accident in which they were injured occurs in Victoria.
 TAC will be liable to cover any medical or treatment expenses incurred within Australia however, TAC is not liable to pay any hospital, medical or like expenses incurred outside Australia.
 TAC also has a liability to pay income benefits, LOE and LOEC benefits, to … Read More

 Yes.
-A dependant of a person who dies as a result of a transport accident is entitled to receive a lump sum payment and a weekly loss of dependency benefit.
-The weekly benefit is payable for a period of 5 years or until the youngest dependant child completes full time education, which ever last occurs The maximum weekly benefit payable is … Read More
+A dependant of a person who dies as a result of a transport accident can receive a lump sum payment.
+They may also receive a weekly dependency benefit.
+The weekly benefit is payable for a period of 5 years.
+However, it can continue until the youngest dependant child completes full time education.
+The maximum weekly benefit payable is currently $ … Read More